Kong/kongponents/docs/components/tooltip.md

 </KTooltip>
 ```

+### content

-- `Content` This allows you to slot in any html content
+The content slot allows you to slot in any html content

 <KTooltip label="Video Games">
   <KButton>&nbsp;✌🏻</KButton>